AstaJoks/poke-match/README.md

   ### Ezgif

-   - https://ezgif.com was used to convert(from png to webp) images and reduce their size.
+   - https://ezgif.com was used to reduce the size of the images used throughout the website.

 [🔼 Back to top](#pokemon-memory-card-game)